HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="layout_properties.sql"
 ) }}

-Note that this doesn’t chart primary layout methods — we are not claiming here that 93% of the pages we analyzed are laid out using absolute positioning!
+Note that this doesn't chart primary layout methods — we are not claiming here that 93% of the pages we analyzed are laid out using absolute positioning!
 Rather, what the chart says is that `position: absolute` appeared in the styles for 93% of the page we analyzed, even if that was just to put an icon in a corner or place bits of content `-9999px` offscreen.
-Similarly, `display: grid` may have appeared in 36% of page’s styles, but that doesn’t mean 37% of all pages are Grid pages, just that the combination appeared somewhere in the stylesheet.
+Similarly, `display: grid` may have appeared in 36% of page's styles, but that doesn't mean 37% of all pages are Grid pages, just that the combination appeared somewhere in the stylesheet.

 The rest of this section is where more in-depth analyses were done, looking not just for property-value combinations, but for evidence of actual usage on pages.